The Pit (arena): Other basketball events

 The Pit hosted one of the eight regionals in the 2022 edition of The Basketball Tournament, a 64-team summer event with a $1 million winner-take-all prize.

 Non-basketball events

 The arena was the site of the 1992 NCAA Division I women's volleyball tournament.
 The 2009 renovations increased the viability of the Pit as a multipurpose venue.
 In recent years it has been the Albuquerque home of WWE and is the site of the Professional Bull Riders Ty Murray Invitational, part of the Unleash the Beast Series.
 Both events previously were held at Tingley Coliseum.

 Concerts

 The Pit has been New Mexico's largest arena since it opened, the largest indoor venue between Dallas and Phoenix, and also hosts major concert tours.
-Other entertainers who have appeared at the Pit include Led Zeppelin, Queen (with Paul Rodgers), Foreigner, Billy Graham, Taylor Swift, Bob Seger, Brad Paisley, George Strait, Billy Joel, and Elton John.
+Those appearing at the Pit have included Led Zeppelin, Queen (with Paul Rodgers), Foreigner, Billy Graham, Taylor Swift, Bob Seger, Brad Paisley, George Strait, Billy Joel, The Eagles., and Elton John.